alexwlchan/alexwlchan.net/src/_drafts/ian-flemingo.md

 I did look in a couple of charity shops for old Ian Fleming novels, but I couldn't find any.
 Lacking real books, I decided that the only alternative was to make my own.

-This led to a series of over-arsed props: the Collected Works of Ian Flemingo.
+This led to a series of props that are, if anything, over-arsed: the Collected Works of Ian Flemingo.
 These are a collection of postcards with covers based on the real James Bond books… sort of:

 {%